 According to The Order of Bards Ovates & Druids, the first notable written documentation about the Druids was found in two works of Greek literature around 200 B.C.
 Unfortunately, those texts were lost to the world, but Julius Caesar wrote sometime in 50 B.C. that the roots of Druidism were in Britain.
 Historians disagree, believing the Druids originated in Ireland, western Gaul (France), and the British Isles.
 The magical practices of the Druids were filled with mystique.
 The Romans claimed the Druids practiced human sacrifices, documented in many historical accounts from Roman scribes.

-However, the University of North Carolina in Chapel Hill (UNC) reminds that Rome attempted to end the Druid religion, using the Roman Empire's common tactic of vilifying any enemy by using the term savage superstition.
+However, Rome attempted to end the Druid religion, using the Roman Empire's common tactic of vilifying any enemy by using the term savage superstition.
 During the Roman Empire's war on the Druid religion, soldiers destroyed Druid altars while declaring them the savage superstition of human sacrifice.
 The Celtic society viewed women as the Mother Goddess, unlike the Roman Empire's objectification of women.
 Without any written texts about the true practices of the Druids, most is derived from Roman accounts, and the rest filled in by imagination.

 Ancient Rome (79 B.C. to 23 B.C.)